Earthlings: Humanity’s Essential Relationship with Gravity

 by Iris Mónica Vargas

-(Adapted from thesis of the same name, into long form)
+(Adapted from the thesis of the same name)

 Remember that instant when, as you ran around the shadows of imaginary jungles in your backyard, falling once and tripping twice, your gaze was caught by a fragile silky web with a tiny spider in the middle?
 You were mesmerized by the steady weaving of its many limbs –it would not easily fall down- simply swaying to and swaying fro, laboriously spinning and laying the symmetry of its web in what seemed to you such a magical, private moment –as though you were observing an ancient secret.

 I was a child fascinated with space.
 The untamed and unsophisticated backyard of our humble house in the rural Barrio Bajuras in Puerto Rico contained an entire universe within it.
 At night it was the most comfortable seat for watching the grand opera of the skies, imbued with the aroma and consistency of dewed soil.
 During the day, hiding among branches and leaves and passion fruit vines, the handy-work of a single spider on the termite-ridden poles on which our zinc roof rested would transfix me.
 The fabric of its creation, the geometry of its silky space, would make me ponder what it was like to be her, that tiny spider, to live in her world, do what she did, and see what she saw.
 Did she regard me as distant as all the cosmic bodies I saw in the night-sky?
 Was I as mysterious, as unrelated to her everyday life as that sparkling vault was to me?
 How come she always knew exactly where to weave her next thread?
 How come her threads were always so perfect, so symmetrical?
 What was telling her to spin as she did?
 If she were somewhere else, some far away world, would she still go about her routine, weaving her space fabric like she always did?
 As a curious child, I wondered what it would be like for a spider to live up on the Moon, or on another planet, another galaxy even.